-7.6.1 Employees who are called back to their primary duties for a block of five (5) or more overtime hours, whether voluntary or mandatory, by the Authority

-- with less than twenty-four (24) hours notice, and not immediately preceding or following (within one hour) any regularly scheduled work hours, shall be entitled to Call Back Pay. - 7.6.2 For the purposes of this section, a "block" is defined as any increment of five (5) or more consecutive hours of unscheduled overtime assigned by the Authority for the purpose of maintaining minimum and/or required staffing levels. - 7.6.3 Call Back Pay shall be a paid three (3) hour premium incentive at the employee's regular pay rate in addition to any and all overtime compensation for the actual hours worked.
+- 7.6.1 Employees who are voluntarily called back to their primary duties for a block of four (4) or more overtime hours by the Authority with less than twenty-four (24) hours notice, and not immediately preceding or following (within one hour) any regularly scheduled work hours, shall be entitled to Call Back Pay. - 7.6.2 For the purposes of this section, a "block" is defined as any increment of four (4) or more consecutive hours of unscheduled overtime assigned by the Authority for the purpose of maintaining minimum and/or required staffing levels. - 7.6.3 Call Back Pay shall be a paid three (3) hour premium incentive at the employee's regular pay rate in addition to any and all overtime compensation for the actual hours worked.
 Call Back Pay shall only be granted once for each block of overtime.
-In cases where multiple employee work separate portions of an overtime block, the employee who works the greater number of hours shall prevail and be entitled to the Call Back Pay. - 7.6.4 In cases where two employees work equal halves of the overtime block, both employees shall share (equally) a modified Call Back Pay incentive of one and one half (1.5) hours a the regular pay rate. - 7.6.5 In good faith, and as a matter of practice, the Authority shall not divide any blocks of overtime for the sole purpose of avoiding payment of Call Back Pay pursuant to this section. - 7.6.6 The foregoing does not apply to activations of the Emergency Response Team (ERT), in that three (3) hours of Call Back Pay shall be paid to all approved employees who respond to the activation without regard to the number of actual hours worked.
+In cases where multiple employees work separate portions of an overtime block, the Call Back Pay shall be pro-rated to any employee who work enough hours to qualify as defined in section 7.6.1. - 7.6.4 In good faith, and as a matter of practice, the Authority shall not divide any blocks of overtime for the sole purpose of avoiding payment of Call Back Pay pursuant to this section. - 7.6.5 The foregoing does not apply to activations of the Emergency Response Team (ERT), in that three (3) hours of Call Back Pay shall be paid to all approved employees who respond to the activation without regard to the number of actual hours worked.